Chemical Reaction Networks in a Laplacian Framework: Examples

 0.0in {\bf Example 2:} Consider the out-degree Laplacian $L_{\mathrm{out}}$ of the graph $G$ in Figure \ref{fig:example-reversed}.
 For simplicity, we set all $k_i=1$.
 The matrix we obtain was given in equation \eqref{eq:indegree-outdegree}.
 This example was chosen to give the same Laplacian as the examples in \cite{kummel, lyons}; its left and right kernels can be found in those papers.
-In particular, the kernel of $L_{\mathrm{out}}$ is spanned by $\gamma$ and ${\bf 1}-\gamma$, where
+In particular, the (right) kernel (Theorem \ref{thm:rightkernel}) of $L_{\mathrm{out}}$ is spanned by